 But if you just don’t have the energy to plunge into the bathtub at all, try a foot soak.
 In Chinese medicine, each point on the feet corresponds to a point on the body.
 When you take care of your feet, your whole body will thank you!
 See our recipe for The Breathe Easy Foot Soak, which I love, love, love when I’m stuffy and chilled.

-What Are the Best Essential Oils for Colds?
+The Best Essential Oils for a Cold

 What else can you do to add some good ju-ju to your tub?
 Well, why not add some essential oils to the water.
 In general, you can add about 12-15 drops of essential oil to the tub.
 If you have sensitive skin and you’ve never used the oil before, put a few drops on the inside of your wrist first to make sure you don’t get a reaction.